 Our church was substantially rebuilt in Victorian times although its site is thought to date back to the era of the Saxons.

 The New Inn, tucked away in a backstreet close to the church, is a quintessentially English village pub built of local stone complete with an inglenook fireplace.
 It serves good food plus ales that are still brewed in the traditional way by a Victorian brewery at Hook Norton.

 The countryside around the village is ideal for walking with many well signed paths allowing visitors to explore the huge Forestry Commission’s Bucknell’s Wood or walk across the fields to the nearby village of Slapton and its wonderful very old church complete with medieval wall paintings

 As has been the custom for a few years, the Abthorpe Blue Tit cam is up and running again.
-Mum and Dad have been building the nest for a little while.

 Latest news items